Boca Raton Rideshare Accident Attorney

 How Long After an Accident Can You Sue for Personal Injury in Florida?

-The statute of limitations for a personal injury claim from a car accident involving an Uber or Lyft is generally four years in Florida.
+The statute of limitations for a personal injury claim from a car accident involving an Uber or Lyft is generally two years in Florida.

 The lawyers at Whittel & Melton use their decades of experience handling personal injury claims in Boca Raton and the entire state of Florida to represent the interests of injured parties.
 We take the lead in all phases of the recovery journey, including investigation, settlement negotiations, and advocating for our clients at trial.